-FMT_MTD.1.1/ The TSF shall restrict the ability to write the Document Basic Access Keys KEY WRITE to the Personalization Agent.
+FMT\MTD.1.1/ The TSF shall restrict the ability to write the Document Basic Access Keys to the

+KEY WRITE Personalization Agent.

 Application note: The Country Verifying Certification Authority Public Key is the TSF data for verification of the certificates of the Document Verifier and the Extended Inspection Systems including the access rights for the Extended Access Control.